 If you need to change your name on your Social Security card, you must show us a document that proves your legal name change.
-Documents Social Security may accept to prove a legal name change include:
+Documents we may accept as proof of a legal name change include:

-- Marriage document;
+- Marriage document.

-- Divorce decree;
+- Divorce decree.

-- Certificate of Naturalization showing a new name; or
+- Certificate of Naturalization showing a new name.

 - Court order for a name change.

-If the document you provide as evidence of a legal name change doesn't give us enough information to identify you in our records, or if you changed your name more than two years ago (four years ago, if you are younger than age 18), you must show us an identity document in your old name (as shown in our records).
-We'll accept an expired identity document in your old name.
+If the document you provide as evidence of a legal name change doesn't give us enough information to identify you in our records, or if you changed your name more than two years ago (four years ago if you are younger than age 18), you must show us an identity document in your old name (as shown in our records).
+We will accept an identity document in your old name that has expired.

 If you don't have an identity document in your old name, we may accept an unexpired identity document in your new name, as long as we can properly establish your identity in our records.
+Your new card will have the same number as your previous card, but will show your new name.